ethersphere/bee-docs/docs/installation/install.md

   We recommend not holding a high value of xBZZ or xDAI in your nodes' wallet.
 Please consider regularly removing accumulated funds.
 :::

-For full nodes and light nodes, Bee must deploy a chequebook contract to keep track of its exchanges with other Bees in the Swarm.
-A small amount of xDAI must be deposited to the node's Gnosis Chain address in order to pay the transaction fees for the initial transaction.
-1 xDAI is more than enough to get started.
+Before funding your node, you first need to get some xDAI.
+You can send it either from your own Gnosis Chain compatible wallet such as Metamask, or from a centralized exchange which supports xDAI withdrawals to Gnosis Chain.
+If you already have some DAI on Ethereum, you can use the [xDAI bridge](https://docs.gnosischain.com/bridges/tokenbridge/xdai-bridge/) to mint xDAI on Gnosis Chain.

+Once you have some xDAI ready, you're ready to fund your Bee node.
+Send at least 1 xDAI to the address you found in the previous step to fund your node.
+You can optionally also send some xBZZ to your node which you can use to pay for storage on Swarm.

+While depositing xBZZ is optional, node operators who intend to download or upload large amounts of data on Swarm may wish to deposit some xBZZ in order to pay for SWAP settlements.
+See the section on [node funding](/docs/installation/fund-your-node) for more information.

 For nodes which stake xBZZ and participate in the storage incentives system, very small amounts of xDAI will be used regularly to pay for staking related transactions on Gnosis Chain, so xDAI may need to be periodically topped up.
 See the [staking section](/docs/working-with-bee/staking#check-redistribution-status) for more information.

-While depositing xBZZ is optional, node operators who intend to download or upload large amounts of data on Swarm may wish to deposit some xBZZ in order to pay for SWAP settlements.
-See the section on [node funding](/docs/installation/fund-your-node) for more information.

 After sending xDAI and optionally xBZZ to the Gnosis Chain address collected in the previous step, [restart the node](#edit-config-file):

 <Tabs
 defaultValue="linux"